 Up on the island’s summit, despite the ferocious winds that whip the moisture from my eye sockets, dehydrating my tongue, lips, any bare skin not covered in fact, euphoria makes me giddy.
 Reaching the monument, I adopt the stance of a windblown mariner: legs spread wide and leaning heavily to windward to prevent being blown over.
 I’m kind of pleased to know that I’ve got a hot shower and a big comfy bed waiting for me back onboard the ship once I thaw the frozen grin that’s plastered across my face.

 Back on board, two hours later, her bow wildly pitching into a building sea, our ship is fittingly accompanied by soaring albatross as we round Cape Horn.
 Yes!
 Comfortably ensconced in the Darwin Lounge, no matter that the sun has yet to reach the yardarm, we down a tipple of hot Grog.
 The traditional sailors drink made from rum, hot water (not too much!) lemon juice and sugar, we salute sailors past whose Horn rounding’s weren’t quite so easy.

 Cruises via Cape Horn depart from either Punta Arenas (Chile) or Ushuaia (Argentina) on 4 or 7 night itineraries

-Fiona Harper was a guest of Cruceros Australis.
-This article first appeared on Ninemsn.
+Fiona Harper travelled as a guest of Cruceros Australis.